HalfOfBilly/The-FYLE-project/README.md

 broken in the future.
 FYLE WILL ALWAYS SUPPORT OLD .FYLE CONFIGURATIONS AS LONG AS THEY HAVE BEEN SET UP CORRECTLY.

-* Note: all arguments will be sent to external program as strings.
+Note: all arguments will be sent to external program as strings.
 Using the N option in the FYLE configuration just makes sure the string can be converted into an integer without causing problems.

 <h2> FUTURE PLANS </h2>
 Features planned for future releases:
->> Automations: preconfigure processes and run instantly
+* Automation: preconfigure processes and run instantly
->> Debug mode: print relevant variables and debug info in the console
+* Debug mode: print relevant variables and debug info in the console
->> Threading: convert multiple files at the same time
+* Threading: convert multiple files at the same time
->> De-hardcoding variables and placing them in editable .txt files
+* De-hardcoding variables and placing them in editable .txt files

->> Proper GUI: official-looking interface with a window and buttons and everything!
+* Proper GUI: official-looking interface with a window and buttons and everything!
->> GUI themes: customise the Proper GUI when it comes out
+* GUI themes: customise the Proper GUI when it comes out

->> Branching options: provide different prompts based on user selection.
+* Branching options: provide different prompts based on user selection.
->> Float: prompt use to enter a decimal float
+* Float: prompt use to enter a decimal float